 Taking this information and not doing anything with it is probably the worst thing you can do.
 Your friend trusted in you with their life, and now it’s your responsibility to pass on this information to the appropriate mental health professionals.

-Adolescent Suicide Rate Increasing
+Adolescent and Teen Suicide Rate Increasing

 Suicide is the second-leading cause of death among adolescents.
 Even worse, the adolescent suicide rate is increasing dramatically.
 From 2007 to 2016, the suicide rate increased by 56%.
 For girls ages 10 to 14, the rate has almost tripled.